 Definition of “Assembled in the U.S.”

-The term “assembled” has a different meaning altogether.
+The definition of “assembled” has a different meaning altogether.
 This label simply means that the product is composed of parts and materials that were imported to the United States and then assembled into the final product.

 This simply means that the parts and materials have been sufficiently altered to change their intended use or functionality, such as when a company imports leather that is transformed into a pair of shoes.